 Pretor, Pew & Co

-This private bank was established in c.1740 as Simon Pretor & Co.
+This private bank was established in about 1740 as Simon Pretor & Co.
 It was styled Pretor, Pew, Whitty & Pretor in 1792 and Pretor, Pew & Whitty in 1797.
 Simon Pretor and Samuel Whitty were postmasters and Richard Pew was a surgeon.
 It was also known as Sherborne & Dorsetshire Bank.
-The firm’s partners and names changed several times and in 1843, when known as Pretor, Pew & Co, it was acquired by National Provincial Bank of England of London.
+The firm's partners and name changed several times and in 1843, when known as Pretor, Pew & Co, it was acquired by National Provincial Bank of England.

 Detailed list of name changes

 - Pretor, Pew, Whitty & Pretor in 1792

 - Pretor, Pew & Whitty in 1797

 - Pretor, Pew, Whitty & Chandler by 1820

 Our archival records of Pretor, Pew & Co have the reference code PEW.

 For help understanding words used here, check our glossary of banking record types (PDF 24KB).